picosh/docs/posts/faq.md

 Yes!
 You can either:

-- a) create a new keypair and use that for authentication or
+- create a new keypair and use that for authentication; or
-- b) use the same keypair and ssh into our CMS using our special username `ssh new@prose.sh`
+- use the same keypair and ssh into our CMS using our special username `ssh new@prose.sh`

 Please note that if you use the same keypair for multiple accounts, you will need to always specify the user when logging into our CMS.

+## Why do I provide my username when using SSH?

+> We recommend supplying your username everytime you interact with our SSH Apps.

+Technically, if you only have one pico account then it doesn't matter.
+However, when you don't provide a user when using SSH, then your default user is provided.
+Does that really matter?
+Probably not, but it is leaking information you might not otherwise want us to know about.
+We can see that user in our logs.

+Always providing your username is ideal and if you have multiple pico accounts then we **require** your username everytime.
+So it's just good practice to always provide the username.